Knoxville Entity Formation Attorney

 For example, a partnership needs a partnership agreement which clearly delineates each partner’s role.
 Many partnerships appoint one partner to be the managing partner who makes day-to-day decisions.

 A corporation must have Articles of Corporation which state the business purpose.
 However, corporations should also adopt bylaws to provide for the daily running of the business and explain how officers and directors are appointed, as well as their powers.

 Full-Service Law Firm

-At Brezina Law, we can help with all aspects of entity formation.
+At Atkins Brezina, PLLC, we can help with all aspects of entity formation.
 For example, we can help you obtain necessary business licenses, tax identification numbers, and other required documents.
 Without these, a business cannot open its doors.

 We can also draft buy-sell agreements which protect the ownership in the event of death, retirement, or divorce.
 For example, a partner who divorces might need to divide his partnership interest with his spouse under Tennessee’s equitable division law.
 A buy-sell agreement protects a company by laying out a smooth succession plan.

-To get started, contact our experienced Knoxville entity formation attorneys at Brezina Law today to schedule a consultation.
+To get started, contact our experienced Knoxville entity formation attorneys at Atkins Brezina, PLLC today to schedule a consultation.